Last updated on April 8th, 2018 at 05:00 pm

 This is an all-time favorite at my house!
 Every piece of chicken is a tender morsel of yummy goodness.
-Its got zinc and sweetness, and the sauce creates a thin, crispy outer layer.
+Its got zip and sweetness, and the sauce creates a thin, crispy outer layer.
 You can change the level of heat by using less Sriracha Sauce too.
-I have posted the original recipe below.
+I have also posted the original recipe below.

 PREP TIME: 10 minutes COOK TIME: 20 minutes TOTAL TIME: 30 minutes SERVES: 4